Fake Health Centres – Medical Treatments or Traps?!

-Maybe if you are brave enough to walk through the doors you are greeted with smiles and laughter and reassured – it’s a just a joke to get clients in – but No!
+Maybe if you are brave enough to walk through the doors, you are greeted with smiles and laughter and reassured – it’s just a joke to get clients in – but No!

 Really, people who put up these signs have a goal.

-Let us avoid the argument that in Nigeria we speak multiple languages and ‘English is not our first language’.
+Let us avoid the argument that we speak multiple languages in Nigeria and that ‘English is not our first language’.

 These boards/signs speak to carelessness in attention to detail and frivolous claims – is that how you want to be cared for?

 And if you think it escapes you, then maybe your driver or house help in a lower social stratum frequents these places, and you know – their lives also matter.

 But more broadly, this speaks to negligence on matters of public safety and threats to public health in Nigeria from medical treatments at fake health centers.

 Poor health care provision is perhaps the most consequential.